Poison Ivy Rash Stages and Available Treatments

 Poison sumac is less common but can trigger a more severe rash.
 It grows in swampy or wet areas, especially in the Southeast.
 Rash stages start with redness and itching, progressing to painful blisters.
 Unlike ivy or oak, sumac rashes may cover broader areas and last longer due to the plant’s potent oil.

-To better protect yourself, check out our seasonal spring allergy blog for prevention tips and guidance on recognizing environmental triggers.
+To better protect yourself, read about seasonal spring allergy prevention tips on recognizing environmental triggers.

 How the Rash Progresses and Spreads